Neetre/Ticket_admin/README.md

 ## Description

-This is a simple program that scraper the skyscanner website to get the cheapest ticket for a specific destination and date.
+This is a simple program that scrapes the skyscanner website to get the cheapest ticket for a specific destination and date.
 It uses the selenium library to interact with the website and get the information.

 ### Note